ksalzke/defer-tag-omnifocus-plugin/README.md

 ## Defer Tasks With Tag

 This action shows a form prompting the user to select a tag and enter a defer date.

-Then, for each task with the selected tag or any subtags of the selected tag, it creates a 'scheduler' task as described above.
+It then uses the `deferTag` function to place the tag on hold and create a 'scheduler' task for the tag as described above.

 ## Updated Timed Tags